rdegges/rdegges-blog/articles/2009/my-git.md

+% My Git
+%
+%

 # My Git

-A few days back I ordered a copy of Scott Chacon's book: [Pro Git][pro-git], which I am really enjoying reading.
+A few days back I ordered a copy of Scott Chacon’s book: Pro Git, which I am really enjoying reading.
 Scott is an excellent writer, and really does justice to Git.
 I was reflecting on his enthusiasm, and thinking about my own.
 Here are my thoughts on Git, and my experience with it over the years.

 I started using Git around 2 years ago when I saw a screencast discussing it online.
 What initially drew me to Git was that it was created by Linus (who was